Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 Tailscale is a remote connection software.
-Once setup, any client that's also running on the same Tailscale network will be able to access this device through any network related means including SSH.
-This can be fine-tuned to only allow certain clients or group of clients on the Tailscale console.
+Once setup, any client that's also running on the same Tailscale network will be able to access this device through any network including SSH.
+This can be fine-tuned to only allow certain clients or tag a group of clients on the Tailscale console.

+We use tailscale to remotely access the devices at sites with network connectivity for troubleshooting and updating the docker images if necessary.

 First, create a [Tailscale account](https://tailscale.com/).
 Then, setup your tailscale with Access controls for the tag `salmon-project` to prevent reverse